Bluebull7/mockup-builder/README.md

 Contributing

 We welcome contributions to the Mantine Mockup Builder!
 Please refer to our CONTRIBUTING.md file for guidelines on how to submit issues, feature requests, and pull requests.
+License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---